m110h/protopuddlepp/README.md

 # ProtoPuddle++
-A remake of the ProtoPuddle cell's world simulator
+A simulator of cells world.
+A remake of the ProtoPuddle with an unique base of source code.